Revenge of the Pink Panther

 The inciting incident occurs at 11 minutes when Douvier orders a hit on Clouseau to prove his power to the American mob.
 A bomb explodes in Clouseau's car, and the world believes Inspector Clouseau is dead..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 24 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This indicates the protagonist's commitment to Clouseau actively chooses to remain "dead" and go undercover in disguise to investigate his own assassination attempt, entering a world where he doesn't exist., moving from reaction to action.
+This illustrates the protagonist's commitment to Clouseau actively chooses to remain "dead" and go undercover in disguise to investigate his own assassination attempt, entering a world where he doesn't exist., moving from reaction to action.

 At 49 minutes, the Midpoint arrives at 49% of the runtime—precisely centered, creating perfect narrative symmetry.
-Notably, this crucial beat Clouseau discovers Douvier ordered his assassination and gains apparent advantage - he knows who his enemy is while remaining "dead."
+Significantly, this crucial beat Clouseau discovers Douvier ordered his assassination and gains apparent advantage - he knows who his enemy is while remaining "dead."
 False victory: he believes he's in control., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 73 minutes (74% through) represents the emotional nadir.
 Here, Clouseau is captured by Douvier's men.
 His secret identity exposed, his advantage lost, and facing execution.
-The dream of solving his own murder while "dead" dies., reveals the protagonist at their lowest point.
+The dream of solving his own murder while "dead" dies., illustrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 79 minutes initiates the final act resolution at 80% of the runtime.
 Clouseau realizes he doesn't need disguises or deception - his true bumbling nature is his greatest weapon.
 Combines his "death" advantage with authentic incompetent brilliance., demonstrating the transformation achieved throughout the journey.